aukspot/dles/README.md

 - [Glyph](https://glyph.today) - Guess the word based on its glyph, or all of its letters stacked together.
 - [Gram Jam](https://gramjam.app) - Clear the board in under 20 swaps, clearing letters by creating words on full rows or columns.
 - [Griddle](https://griddlegame.io) - Form words by placing letters on the board to get the highest score you can in this Scrabble-like daily game.
+- [Gridogram](https://www.gridogram.com) - Reveal the quote by finding words in the grid of letters.
 - [Guess My Word](https://hryanjones.com/guess-my-word) - Make guesses and see if they are alphabetically before or after the secret word.
 - [Guess The Phrase](https://guessthephrase.xyz) - Solve each of the inner clues until you reveal the phrase, like Bracket City.
 - [hello wordl](https://hellowordl.net/?today) - Play Wordle puzzles from 4 to 11 letters long.